 Maria Adkins (Reserach Assistant)

 Maria Adkins (Barnard ’27) studies Neuroscience and Behavior.
 She joined VCL in the summer of 2024.
-Maria researches the relationship between semantic complexity and rapid scene detection.
-She is now expanding her work to investigate how people process real versus internet images using EEG decoding.
+Maria researched the relationship between semantic complexity and rapid scene detection.
+She also expanded her work to start investigating how people process real versus internet images using EEG decoding.
 Outside of the lab, Maria volunteers with Alzheimer’s patients through Columbia’s Brain Exercise Initiative and enjoys honing her coding and computing skills.

 Vivian Gao (Research Assistant)